 Here are some of the natural “suffocating” or “smothering” treatments that work reliably well.
 They work best if you follow the instructions.

 It’s important to note that some experts believe that it’s actually the combing that does the work — the “suffocating” treatments just stun the lice and make them slower and easier to catch on the comb.

 To use this technique, first coat the hair with olive or almond oil.
 (Vaseline and mayonnaise are not recommended — they are unnecessarily messy, and both can be difficult to wash out.)
 Some people suggest coating the comb instead of the hair — re-applying the oil as needed.
 You may have to try both methods to see which works best for you.

-- Separate the hair into small sections, and use a hair clip to move them out of the way.
-Work under a good light so you can see what you are doing.
-Also, rinse out the comb often under running hot water as you go.
+Separate the hair into small sections as you work, and use a hair clip to move them out of the way.
+Do this under a good light so you can see what you’re doing.
+Rinse out the comb often under running hot water.

-- Once you have completely combed your child’s hair, use his or her regular shampoo, rinse, and repeat!
+Once you’ve completely combed your child’s hair, wash their hair with their regular shampoo, rinse, and repeat.
+Then dry their hair.

-- Make sure you wash all the towels you used and clean out the lice comb—you can soak it in a 10% bleach solution or 2% Lysol solution for 30 minutes and rinse very well.
-As an alternative, you can soak the combs in vinegar for 30 minutes or boil in water for 10 minutes.
+Make sure you wash all the towels you used and clean out the lice comb.
+Soak the comb in a 10 percent bleach solution or 2 percent Lysol solution for 30 minutes, and then rinse it very well.
+As an alternative, you can soak the comb in vinegar for 30 minutes or boil it in water for 10 minutes.